dimi-fn/squiz/README.md

 # Installation & Usage

+Navigate to the root path of the project files and run:

+        bash _scripts/startContainer.sh

+That command will:
+* activate `server` for the API on the backend running on localhost:3030
+* activate the communication channel between client and server via `Socket.IO` on the backend running on *localhost:5000*
+* activate the `client` side running on *localhost:3000*

+For more analytical guidance follow the following subsections:

 ## Server

+### API

 * In order to activate the server side open your terminal, navigate to the root path of the project files and run:

         bash _scripts/startContainer.sh

-The command above will install all necessary dependencies and packages, and will activate the server on localhost:3030 integrated with the MongoDB database.
+The command above will install all necessary dependencies and packages, and will activate the server on *localhost:3030* integrated with the MongoDB database.

 * `bash _scripts/stopContainer.sh`: stop the server
 * `bash _scripts/teardownContainer.sh`: stop the server and teardown by removing all running services in containers as well as by removing volumes

+### Socket.IO

+The command executed in the API subsection above will also activate socket.io on *localhost:5000*

 ## Database